LOKRAI4/currencies-accounts-cards/README.md

 digital currencies IT applications term.

+social mediabase

-social media interactive
+interactive screens devices

 IT works an employment.

 employer IT identities cards